 Cuireadh do Mhuire was composed by Máirtín Ó Direáin (1910 – 1988), the great Irish language poet from the village of Sruthán, on Inis Mór (Inishmore), the largest of the Aran Islands, in Galway Bay.

 Prior to the firing squad death of Hickey, there appear to have been few reprisals for I.R.A. ambushes -- with the notable exception of the Hampshires running amok in Youghal after the November 1920 Piltown Cross engagement.
-This may very well have…Continue
+This may very well have been attributable to the general chivalry displayed by Lennon’s…Continue

 Added by Ivan Lennon on December 28, 2015 at 7:00pm — No Comments